FGugole/UQ_covid19/EasyVVUQ/README.md

 with and without biology-related uncertainties.
 By changing the names of the campaign states to be loaded, the user can compare the cdfs of other strategies too.

-The code `cdfs_plot` instead creates the plot of the cdfs for all strategies with and without biology-related uncertainties (i.e. 8 empirical cdfs).
+The code `cdfs_plot.py` instead creates the plot of the cdfs for all strategies with and without biology-related uncertainties (i.e. 8 empirical cdfs).

 The campaigns meant to provide the data for this analysis have to be excuted using the `RandomSampler` of the EasyVVUQ library.